LegalizeAdulthood/iterated-dynamics/doc/help-compiler.md

-`WIDTH` is the width of each item, `COLS` is the number of columns in the table and `INDENT` is the number of spaces to indent the table.  `LINKS` is a list of hot-links (see 2.6) which will be arranged.
+`WIDTH` is the width of each item, `COLS` is the number of columns in the table and `INDENT` is the number of spaces to indent the table.  `LINKS` is a list of hot-links (see [Hot Links](#hot-links)) which will be arranged.
 Only blanks and new-lines are allowed between the hot-links; other characters generate an error.

 In the example table: